githubschool/github-games/README.md

 ## You can play the game at: https://github.com/VidhyaKishore/github-games

+## You can play the game at: https://githubschool.github.io/github-games/

 You can play the game at: https://github.com/VidhyaKishore/github-games

 >> _*SUPPORTED BROWSERS*: Chrome, Firefox, Safari, Opera and IE9+_